Proportionality for Constrained Public Decisions: The Model

 We define the \emph{satisfaction} that a voter $i$ obtains from an outcome $\vec{w}$ as $\sat{i}{\vec{w}} = |\Agr{\vec{b}_{i}}{\vec{w}}|$, i.e., the number of decisions on which the voter $i$ is in agreement with outcome $\vec{w}$.
 We adopted this notion of satisfaction as it is a common choice within the literature on public decisions \citep{freemanEtAlIJCAI2020variable,skowronGoreckiAAAI2022public}, which is in turn grounded on a similar assumption from work on committee elections \citep{LacknerS23mwv}.

-\section{Proportionality via Justified Representation}
+\subsection{Proportionality via Justified Representation}

-This section starts with the observation that classical notions of proportionality fall short when considering interconnected decisions (in the upcoming Example~\ref{exm:no_fair_outcome_EJR}), and then follows with our proposed generalisations of such axioms for constrained environments.
+This section starts with the observation that classical notions of proportionality fall short when considering interconnected decisions (see Example~\ref{exm:no_fair_outcome_EJR}), and then follows with our adaptations of such axioms for constrained environments.

-Ideally, when looking to make a proportional collective choice, we would like to meet the following criteria: a group of similarly-minded voters that is an $\alpha$ fraction of the population should have their opinions reflected in an $\alpha$ fraction of the $m$ issues.
-We wish to define an axiom for our model that captures this idea within our richer framework.

-In the setting of multiwinner voting, this is formally captured with the justified representation axioms with one of the most widely studied being \emph{extended justified representation (EJR)} \citep{azizEtAlSCW2017justified}.
-Now, when being studied in the setting of public decisions, there are two different adaptations that have been studied and we shall look at both.
-One approach intuitively states that `a group of voters that agree on a set of issues $T$ and represent an $\alpha$ fraction of the voter population, should control a $\alpha\cdot |T|$ number of the total issues in $\I$' \citep{chandakARXIV2024sequential,freemanEtAlIJCAI2020variable}.
+Ideally, when looking to make a proportional collective choice, we would like to meet the following criteria: a group of similarly-minded voters that is an $\alpha$-fraction of the population should have their opinions reflected in an $\alpha$-fraction of the $m$ issues.
+In the setting of committee elections, this is formally captured via the justified representation axioms, with one of the most widely studied being \emph{extended justified representation (EJR)} \citep{azizEtAlSCW2017justified}.
+In the setting of public decisions there are two adaptations that have been studied.
+The first approach intuitively states that ``a group of voters that agree on an $\alpha$-fraction of the issues in $\I$ and are $\alpha$-fraction of the voter population, should have some control over an $\alpha\cdot|\I|$ number of the issues in $\I$'' \citep{chandakARXIV2024sequential,freemanEtAlIJCAI2020variable}.
 In this approach, the requirements on the voter groups are captured by the notion of \emph{cohesiveness} and so we refer to this version of EJR as \emph{cohesiveness-EJR}.
-The second approach intuitively states that ``a group of voters that agree on, and represent, an $\alpha$ fraction of the issues, and voter population, respectively, should control $\alpha\cdot m$ of the issues in $\I$' \citep{chandakARXIV2024sequential,MasarikP024generalProp,skowronGoreckiAAAI2022public}.
+The second approach intuitively states that ``a group of voters that agree on a set of issues $T$ and represent an $\alpha$-fraction of the voter population, should have some control over an $\alpha\cdot |T|$ number of the total issues in $\I$'' \citep{chandakARXIV2024sequential,MasarikP024generalProp,skowronGoreckiAAAI2022public}.
 We refer to it as \emph{agreement-EJR}.
 Observe that cohesiveness-EJR is stronger than, and implies, agreement-EJR.